How to Wire DMX Lighting Systems

 The DMX512 standard, which includes Remote Device Management (RDM) capability, is a robust and reliable system for lighting control.
-However, if not implemented correctly, problems can arise such as random flashing of lights, erratic operation and delays in responding to commands.
-This document explains the best practices in DMX wiring, ensures that installers and specifiers can get the performance they expect from every DMX installation.
+However, if not implemented correctly, problems can arise, such as random flashing of lights, erratic operation, and delays in responding to commands.
+This article, which explains the best practices in DMX wiring, ensures that installers and specifiers can get the performance they expect from every DMX installation.

 Below, a typical DMX universe is shown.
 The DMX controller sends signals over the DMX cable to the drivers.
 At the last driver, the cable has to be terminated with a 120Ω resistor to prevent reflections which can disturb the DMX signal and cause lighting malfunctions.
 Any properly installed DMX network requires only a single 120Ω resistor at the end of the line of daisy-chained luminaires, connected as shown in Figure 1.

 Important things to consider are:

-Always use cable specifically designed for DMX / RS-485.
+Use cable specifically intended for DMX / RS-485 networks.
 These cables have an impedance of 120Ω and a low capacitance.
-For instance: Belden 9841 or 3105a
+For instance: Belden 9841 or 3105a.

 Terminate DMX with a 120Ω resistor to prevent reflections.